 Fair value measurement using:

 SEK million Total Quoted prices in active markets (Level 1) Significant observable inputs (Level 2) Significant unobservable inputs (Level 3)

-Financial assets measured at fair value: 1,481 1,281 200
+Financial assets measured at fair value: 1,481 - 1,281 200

 Derivative financial assets

-Cross currency swap 163 163 -
+Cross currency swaps 163 - 163 -

-Interest rate swaps 1,118 1,118
+Interest rate swaps 1,118 - 1,118 -

-Foward purchase contracts 200 - - 200
+Foward purchase contracts 200 200

-Financial liabilities measured at fair value: -127 -127 -
+Financial liabilities measured at fair value: -127 -127

 Derivative financial liabilities

-Interest rate swaps -127 - -127 -
+Interest rate swaps -127 -127

 There were no changes in the Group's valuation processes, valuation techniques, or types of inputs used in the fair value measurements during the period.
-During 2022, the Company's holding in quoted equity investments were reclassified to associated companies.
+During 2022, Heimstaden subsidiary, Heimstaden Bostads holding in quoted equity investments were reclassified to associated companies.
 Upon this classification value change of quoted equity investments was SEK -2,208 million.
 This is presented under other financial items in the income statement.
 For more information regarding the reclassification see Note 3.4.
 There were no transfers between Level 1 and Level 2 fair value measurements during 2022, and no transfers into or out of Level 3 fair value measurements during 2022.